cggallant/WebAssembly-in-Action/updated-code/Appendix D/README.md

 ### The _D.11.2_ folder

-  No changes were needed for this folder.
+  Updated the npm installations of Mocha and Chai...
+  - Updated Mocha to version _10.2.0_
+  - Updated Chai to version _4.3.7_

+  If you're using the wasm-server.py file that I've included at the root of this solution, and if the COOP/COEP headers are enabled in the file, the CDN files for Mocha and Chai in tests.html will be blocked.
+I added the **crossorigin** property to the *Link* and *Script* tags in *tests.html* to allow them to be downloaded.

 ---

-To compile the code in the _updated-code_ folder requires _Emscripten 2.0.11_.
+To compile the code in the _updated-code_ folder requires _Emscripten 3.1.32_.

 The instructions for installing Emscripten can be found in _Appendix A_ of the book.